ccmitchellusa/ibmcloud-agents/README.md

 # ☁️ IBM Cloud Base Agent 🤖 *(A2A compliant)*

-The base AI agent for building IBM Cloud agents that have built-in access to IBM Cloud CLI commands as MCP tools.
+The base AI agent for building IBM Cloud agents that have built-in access to IBM Cloud MCP tools.
 The heart of this agent is found in `ibmcloud_base_agent/agent.py`, which has:

 - 🧠llm connection
-- 🛠️ibmcloud mcp server tool configuration
+- 🛠️IBMCloud MCP Server tool configuration
 - 🕵️agent 📃instructions.

 ## Features

-- **MCP-compliant IBM Cloud command support**: Select a subset of IBM Cloud commands that can be used by your agent.
+- **MCP-compliant IBM Cloud command support**: Select a subset of IBM Cloud tools that can be used by your agent.

 ## Installation & Setup